- Philippines - Wikipedia

 The Republic of the Philippines in Southeast Asia is an island country made up of more than 7,000 islands and islets With a population of roughly 113 million, the ethnically diverse country has

-- Love Philippines – Philippine Travel Guide
+- Philippines Travel Guide - National Geographic

 |